Kikkan Randall

-Kikkan Randall (born December 31, 1982) is an American, Olympic champion cross-country skier.
+Kikkan Randall (born December 31, 1982) is an American Olympic champion cross-country skier.
 She has won 17 U.S. National titles, made 29 podiums on the World Cup, made five trips to the Winter Olympic Games and had the highest finish by an individual American woman at the World Championships, second in the Sprint in Liberec in 2009.
 She was the first American female cross-country skier to take a top ten finish in World Cup competition, to win a World Cup race and to win a World Cup discipline title.
 She won the silver medal in the individual sprint at the FIS Nordic World Ski Championships 2009 in Liberec, becoming the first American woman to win a medal in cross country skiing at the FIS Nordic World Ski Championships, and in 2013 teamed up with Jessie Diggins to win the first ever American FIS Nordic World Ski Championships gold medal in the team sprint.
 She and Diggins won the United States' first ever cross-country skiing gold medal at the Winter Olympics in women's team sprint at Pyeongchang in 2018.

 Early years

 Randall's parents, Ronn and Deborah (née Haines) originally met at a California ski resort.
 Kikkan's name was the result of a compromise between her parents: her father wanted to name her Kikki, after Kiki Cutter, the first American to win a race on the Alpine Skiing World Cup, whilst her mother wanted to name her Meghan.
 Ronn started teaching Kikkan to ski one day after her first birthday.
 She is the niece of former cross-country skiing Olympians Betsy Haines (1980) and Chris Haines (1976).

 Randall lived in Salt Lake while her mother attended law school at the University of Utah.
 In the mid-1980s, she moved to Anchorage, Alaska with her parents, where her younger siblings, Tanner and Kalli were born.
 Originally she had ambitions to race as an alpine skier, as well as to run for an NCAA Division I college.
 She ran a 6:06 minute mile in sixth grade at Scenic Park Elementary, but Kikkan's goal was to run a five-minute mile by high school.
-Kikkan Randell wanted to attend East High school because she wanted to wear red and blue just like her mom and aunt and that lead to Randall winning 10 state titles at East Anchorage High School — seven in track and three in cross-country running.
-She was announced the fastest girl on skies and she is the last Alaskan state speed-skiing champion.
+Kikkan Randall wanted to attend East High school because she wanted to wear red and blue just like her mom and aunt and that lead to Randall winning 10 state titles at East Anchorage High School — seven in track and three in cross-country running.
+She was announced the fastest girl on skis and she is the last Alaskan state speed-skiing champion.
 Randall took up cross-country skiing in 1998, when her track coach suggested using it as a means of keeping fit during the winter.